-Born in Roxburgh in 1960, David Parker grew up and studied in Dunedin, graduating with a BCom (Acctg)/LLB from the University of Otago.
+Born in Roxburgh, David grew up in Dunedin and has a BCom (Acctg) and LLB from the University of Otago.

 He was a litigation and managing partner in law firm Anderson Lloyd and was a co-founder of the Dunedin Community Law Centre.

 David is an experienced CEO and company director in a range of industries.
 He was involved in several start-up businesses in the agri-biotechnology field, including A2 Milk, and BLIS Technologies, which he managed from start-up to the main board of the NZX.

 His Ministerial portfolios in the previous Labour-led Government included Attorney-General, Energy, Climate Change, Transport, Land Information and State Services.